dwhiffing/quest/src/pages/index.md

   top: '0'
   variant: ''
   paddingTop: '0'
-  subtitle: 'Future Cancer Patients Win...<br><br>All proceeds raised directly support
+  subtitle: 'Future Cancer Patients Win...
+All proceeds raised directly support more
-    more than 1,300 world-class researchers and scientists as they continue to push boundaries and set global standards in cancer care­. '
+    than 1,300 world-class researchers and scientists as they continue to push boundaries and set global standards in cancer care­. '
 - template: block__image
   component: image
   zIndex: "40"